Skip to main content

 7 inch 33 rpm single: 5 mins

-The times below are not exactly optimum for fidelity, but still yield good results.
+The times below are not exactly optimal cutting lengths, but can still yield

 12 inch single 33 rpm: 12-14mins